awslabs/mlspace/frontend/docs/admin-guide/custom-domain.md

 Before configuring a custom domain, ensure you have:

 - A registered domain name
-- An SSL/TLS certificate in AWS Certificate Manager (ACM) for your domain
+- A valid SSL/TLS certificate for your domain
+  - AWS Certificate Manager (ACM) is commonly used, but any valid certificate method supported by API Gateway will work
-  - For CloudFront distributions or edge-optimized API Gateway endpoints
+  - For CloudFront distributions or edge-optimized API Gateway endpoints, the certificate must be in us-east-1
   - For regional API Gateway endpoints, the certificate must be in the same region as your API
 - Appropriate DNS access to create CNAME or A records
 - Admin access to your AWS account